ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 #### Configure HSL using TMM

-1. Create	a pool and add the Splunk server as a backend server of the pool;
+1. Create	a pool and add the Splunk server as a backend server of the pool.
 Go to `Local Traffic > Pools`.
-Click on Create, select Advanced from Configuration and complete the following;
+Click on Create, select Advanced from Configuration and configure as following;
 ```
 Name=splunk_pool
 Pool Health Monitor=gateway_icmp
 Node Health Monitor=udp
-Address=146.201.74.20
+Address=10.10.10.1
 Service Port=9514
 ```